openhive-network/denser/README.md

 OPTIONS:
-  --image=IAMGE         Docker image to run (default: 'registry.gitlab.syncad.com/hive/denser:latest') --api-endpoint=URL    API endpoint to be used by the new instance (default: 'https://api.hive.blog') --port=PORT           Port to be exposed (default: 3000) --name=NAME           Container name to be used (default: denser) --detach              Run in detached mode
+  --image=IAMGE         Docker image to run (default: 'registry.gitlab.syncad.com/hive/denser:latest') --api-endpoint=URL    API endpoint to be used by the new instance (default: 'https://api.hive.blog') --images-endpoint=URL IMAGES endpoint to be used by the new instance (default: 'https://images.hive.blog/') --port=PORT           Port to be exposed (default: 3000) --name=NAME           Container name to be used (default: denser) --detach              Run in detached mode